-138. Vitamin D occurs as ergocalciferol (vitamin $D_2$ ), which is produced by UV irradiation of plant and fungal materials, and cholecalciferol (vitamin $D_3$ ), which is formed in the skin when it is exposed to UV irradiation.
+134. Vitamin D occurs as ergocalciferol (vitamin D_2), which is produced by UV irradiation of plant and fungal materials, and cholecalciferol (vitamin D_3), which is formed in the skin when it is exposed to UV irradiation.
 The two forms of the vitamin appear to have broadly similar potency and toxicity.
-However, there is some suggestion that $D_2$ may be less toxic and also less effective at high doses.
+However, there is some suggestion that D_2 may be less toxic but also less effective at increasing serum 25(OH)D.

-139. Vitamin D requires metabolic transformation before it becomes biologically active.
-This entails sequential hydroxylations to form first 25 hydroxyvitamin D (25(OH)D), and then 1,25-dihydroxyvitamin D (1,25(OH)2D), which is the active form of the vitamin (IOM, 2011).
+135. Vitamin D requires metabolic transformation before it becomes biologically active.
+This entails sequential hydroxylations to form first 25 hydroxyvitamin D (25(OH)D), and then 1,25-dihydroxyvitamin D (1,25(OH)2D), which is the active form of the vitamin (IOM,2011).

-140. Vitamin D has a critical role in the metabolism of calcium and phosphate, which are essential for the mineralisation of bone.
+136. Vitamin D has a critical role in the metabolism of calcium and phosphate, which are essential for the mineralisation of bone.
 Its main actions are to increase absorption of calcium from the intestine and stimulate the mobilisation of calcium from bone.
-Production of active $1,25(OH)2D$ in the kidney by the enzyme, $1\alpha$ -hydroxylase, is regulated by parathyroid hormone (PTH) as part of a complex feedback system, and can also be stimulated by low serum levels of phosphate.
+Production of active 1,25(OH)2D in the kidney by the enzyme, 1 α -hydroxylase, is regulated by parathyroid hormone (PTH) as part of a complex feedback system, and can also be stimulated by low serum levels of phosphate.

-141. Serum concentration of 25(OH)D is the best indicator of a person's vitamin D status, since the active form, 1,25 (OH)2D, has only a short half-life and its formation is modified by the level of PTH in response to changes in serum calcium and/or phosphate levels.
+137. Serum concentration of 25(OH)D is the best indicator of a person's vitamin D status, since the active form, 1,25 (OH)2D, has only a short half-life and its formation is modified by the level of PTH in response to changes in serum calcium and/or phosphate levels.
 In the UK, mean serum 25(OH)D concentrations were found to range from 41-47 nmol/L, with high level concentrations from 87.5-106 nmol/L.